simono/dotfiles/README.md

 Welcome to my collection of dotfiles!
 These configuration files are for various programs and tools I use regularly.
 Feel free to use, fork, and modify them as you see fit.

 > [!NOTE]
+> My dotfiles are managed with [Dotbot](https://github.com/anishathalye/dotbot) to streamline the installation and management process.

+> [!IMPORTANT]
 > I make changes to these configurations often, so if you decide to use them, please keep this in mind.
 Feedback and contributions are always welcome!

 ## Included Programs